alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 Once you have a pattern you think is right; add your newly empowered storefinder to `StorefinderDetectorSpider`'s lists of automatic detections to attempt.

+#### Detection Rules - How do they work?

+Playwright with Firefox (Chromium not supported) is required and is used to load the requested URL in a Firefox headless session.

+The Playwright Firefox session is kept alive for 30 seconds to observe any dynamic requests made by the page after the DOM has finished loading.

+The Playwright Firefox session is configured to automatically deny any requests for browser permissions such as requests for geolocation.
+This is necessary to ensure that dynamic loading of content is not blocked by a browser permission request that is never responded to by a user.

+Automatic redirects are followed in the Playwright Firefox session.

+All detection rules are executed against all requests made in the Playwright Firefox session and all iframes which are loaded in the Playwright Firefox session.

+An unsuccessful detection can be caused by geoblocking, anti-bot detection and CAPTCHA challenges and blocking modal dialogs that brand websites may present requiring user interaction before the page loads.
+If a storefinder is not automatically detected, there could still be a storefinder in use that can be observed in a normal interactive web browser session using built-in browser debugging tools.

+##### Detection Behaviours

+The following behaviours are supported:

+URL parameter extraction with PCRE named capture groups

+HTTP header parameter extraction with PCRE named capture group

+JavaScript lambda execution to return objects (after dynamic loading is complete)

+HTML XPATH query to extract strings from DOM objects (after dynamic loading is complete)

+JQ language query to extract objects from a JSON object (such as the body of a HTTP POST request)

+Additionally, attribute typing with use of the __list suffix is supported; as well as matching but not extracting with use of the __ prefix.